Is Alcohol A Problem

 Its such a relief for people to realise that there is no drinking problem after all - nothing that cant be fixed quite quickly and easily as you gain perspective and start to look at things logically.

 Drinking responsibly means different things to different people, and here are a few tips, but usually, managing life on a bigger scale is what helps you to be responsible in your actions with alcohol and drinking.
 For example;

 - Learn to say no - be realistic about what you can actually get done in one day.

 - Get into the habit of having enough sleep, it's important, and you can read my post for more on this.

 - Do some physical exercise so you can unwind at the end of a busy day.

 - Have a shower when you get home from work, wash the day away and change into 'home' clothes.

 - Drink enough water - the brain doesnt work properly if it is dehydrated.

 So stop stressing.
 Think about what you are doing, make a few adjustments, perhaps download the free self-hypnosis audio thats available at the bottom of my homepage.
-If you feel that you want a bit of a hand to get things sorted, you can give me a call on 0409777116 or email email@example.com.
-I'm happy to help.
+If you feel that you want a bit of a hand to get things sorted, you can call us at Transformational Therapy on 0409777116.